akkc01/DevOps/Docker/02 Dockers Basic Commands.md

 ---

 ### Check Docker Version-
-- Description: Displays the version of Docker installed on your machine.
+- `--version Displays the version of Docker installed on your machine.
 ```
 Docker --version
 ```